Adamskoullos/Nuxt-Guide/12-Modules.md

 - Fetching data
 - Changing the webpack configuration

-Files are loaded within the `nuxt.config.js` files within the `modules` array in the same way plugins are.
+Files are loaded within the `nuxt.config.js` file within the `modules` array in the same way plugins are.